How can I find out whether an author is an expert in the area I am researching?

 Explore

 The first step is to find out what this person has authored.
-You can do this by searching Explore with the author's name, refine your search so that you are looking at only the content by the author you are researching.
+You can do this by searching Explore with the author's name.
+The default results display is by the latest publications first, which can help you quickly see whether the author is currently active in the field.

 What, where, when